 Maritime transport is essential to the world’s economy as over 90% of the world’s trade is carried by sea.
 Ships need effective port facilities to load and off load cargoes.
 SSA Marine is among the world’s largest privately held port operators.

-Walt Power, the CEO of The Grand Ho Tram, is one of Asia’s longest serving gaming industry executives.
-Prior to his arrival in Vietnam eight months ago, Walt spent the last 18 years as one of the leaders of Macau’s gaming industry.
-He was instrumental in the development, opening, and operation of “Sands,” the first western casino in Macau.
-A twenty eight year gaming industry veteran, Walt has accumulated extensive international experience through executive leadership positions at gaming resorts in the United States, Argentina, South Africa, the Philippines, and Macau.
+Walt Power, the CEO of The Grand Ho Tram, is one of Asia’s most experienced gaming industry executives.
+Prior to his arrival in Vietnam in February of 2020, Walt worked for 18 years in Macau, and was instrumental in the development, opening and operation of the “Sands”, the first western casino in Macau.

-Walt is a former United States Marine Corps Major and Naval Aviator.
-During his time in the cockpit, Walt earned the designations of Helicopter Aircraft Commander, Flight Instructor/Evaluator, and Functional Test Pilot.
-He also served with the first International Peace Keeping Force in Beirut, Lebanon in August 1982, participating in the initial evacuation of non-combatants.
+Mr. Power is a former United States Marine Corps Major and aviator.
+During his time in the cockpit, Walt earned the designations of Helicopter Aircraft Commander, Flight Instructor, and Functional Test Pilot.
+He also served with the first International Peace Keeping Force in Beirut, Lebanon in August 1982, participating in the initial evacuation of non-combatants from that war torn country.

 Stephen Jacques is the Principal Commercial Officer at the United States Consulate Ho Chi Minh City, he started his assignment in November 2020.
 Prior to his current assignment in Vietnam, Stephen was the Deputy Senior Commercial Officer at the United States Embassy in Singapore from 2015-2019.
 He served as the Senior Commercial Officer in Kuala Lumpur, Malaysia from 2011-2015 and in Tripoli, Libya from 2010-2011.
 Stephen has also served as the Deputy Principal Commercial Officer at the United States Consulate General in Shanghai from 2007-2010, a Commercial Officer at the United States Embassy in Tokyo from 2001-2006, and at the United States Department of Commerce’s Export Assistance (USEAC) office in Houston, Texas from 1998-2000.